 Adirondack Park: Known for his colorful trees during fall, Adirondacks has a lot to offer to its visitors.
 The dense forests and the mossy mountains are perfect to hike and take incredible pictures.
 Behind those trees are hidden beautiful secrets.
 I will share with you these secrets, and also tell you the mistake every hiker makes when hiking in the Adirondack Mountains.

-If you want to visit Adirondacks not only for taking pictures but also for hiking, there is one thing you need to know.
 When I first knew about this place, it amazed me.
 The trunks, the leaves, the lakes, the sky: everything looks so clean.
 It really feels like this place comes from a fantasy movie.
 However, after watching some videos about it, like Kraig Adams First Hike in Adirondacks, I noticed something: it’s a comment every hiker talks about.

 The ground can get very muddy!

-Indeed, because of the tree density, the leafs falling on the floor, the poor weather condition, and the ground itself, the grass can get wet and muddy very quickly.
+Indeed, because of the tree density, the leaves falling on the floor, the poor weather condition, and the ground itself, the grass can get wet and muddy very quickly.
 The floor is so hydrated that you can find huge puddles.
-I already mentioned Kraig Adams during my Yosemite Valley article, but I had never seen him struggling so much with his equipment than during his hike in the Adirondacks.
+I already mentioned Kraig Adams during my Yosemite Valley article, but I had never seen him struggling so much with his equipment as during his hike in the Adirondacks.

 Some rotting tree trunks also make the path dangerous.
 Bringing good equipment is key for this hike, which can be underestimated.
 Indeed, when you see the hills from above, they do not look so hard to hike.
 However, when you are under the trees, the forest is so dense that it is not always easy to walk through.